mnit-rtmc/iris/docs/comm_links.md

 Poll **period** determines how frequently controllers on a comm link are polled.
 It can range from 5 seconds to 24 hours.

+## Long Poll Period

+This **period** is for less frequently performed polling operations, determined by the protocol.
+For modem links with restricted bandwidth, it may be useful if both poll periods use the same (long) value, to reduce costs.

 ## Timeout

 After a poll, if a response is not received before the **timeout** expires, the